kevintruong/til/Pthread-Review-Questions.md

 # Questions
 * What happens when a pthread gets created? (you don't need to go into super specifics)
 * Where is each thread's stack?
-* How do you get a return value given a a `pthread_t`?
+* How do you get a return value given a `pthread_t`?
 What are the ways a thread can set that return value?
 What happens if you discard the return value?
 * Why is `pthread_join` important (think stack space, registers, return values)?
 * What does `pthread_exit` do under normal circumstances (ie you are not the last thread)?
 What other functions are called when you call pthread_exit?
 * Give me three conditions under which a multithreaded process will exit.
 Can you think of any more?